Local Regulations

 Inspection Process

-- Pre-Cleaning Inspection: Conduct an initial assessment of the property to identify areas requiring special attention or hazardous materials.
+- Pre-Cleaning Assessment: Conduct an assessment of the property to identify specific cleaning needs and any potential hazards.